astropy/astropy/docs/coordinates/apply_space_motion.rst

 If the |SkyCoord| object has no specified radial velocity (RV), the RV is assumed to be 0.
 The new position of the source is determined assuming the source moves in a straight line with constant velocity in an inertial frame.
+There are no plans to support more complex evolution (e.g. non-inertial frames or more complex evolution), as that is out of scope for the Astropy core (although it may well be in-scope for a variety of affiliated packages).